Protect your company’s data through thorough privacy impact assessments (DPIAs).

 We look to understand the security measures in place for both your IT team as well as the software being used to collect, manage, and store your data.

-For each principle of GDPR, we will begin to outline how the process addresses each of those components and structure this information into a formal report.
+For each principle of GDPR or any applicable law, we will begin to outline how the process addresses each of those components and structure this information into a formal report.

 We carry out a risk analysis against three criteria: the potential for loss of data, disclosure of data, and alteration of data.
 We assess the risks on the privacy of the data subjects and how they are currently being mitigated by the security measures implemented.

-We conclude the PIA by highlighting all the areas where your processing activity is non-compliant to regulatory standards and then provide a comprehensive plan of action and recommendations to achieve compliance.
+We conclude the DPIA by highlighting all the areas where your processing activity is non-compliant to regulatory standards and then provide a comprehensive plan of action and recommendations to achieve compliance.

-Check how your data collection activity scores against the G29 criteria to determine if a PIA is a necessity.
+Check how your data collection activity scores against the G29 criteria to determine if a DPIA is a necessity.

-Get in touch with one of our GDPR compliance experts.
+Get in touch with one of our Data protection experts.

 Whether you have a clear idea of your DPO needs or not, our team can help point you in the right direction and understand what needs to get done.